randomgraphics/rapid-vulkan/README.md

 The library depends on the C++ version of the Vulkan header (vulkan.hpp) coming with Vulkan SDK, and one additional 3rd-party library: **spirv-reflect**, which is already included in the repository.

-It is currently developed and tested on Windows platform.
-Linux support is on its way.
+It is currently developed and tested on both Windows and Ubuntu.

 # Integration
 The library is aiming for easy integration with any Vulkan project.
 Everything you need is included in [inc](inc)folder.